seibushin/scheduler/README.md

 ![Image of Scheduler - Conflict Graph](https://github.com/seibushin/scheduler/blob/master/conflict.png)

 ## Build
-The project can be build using 'gradlew shadowJar'.
-The created jar 'scheduler-1.0.jar' consists of all used libaries and can simple be executed.
+The project can be build using `gradlew shadowJar`.
+The created jar `scheduler-1.0.jar` consists of all used libaries and can simple be executed.

 ## Examples
 ### not CSR, VSR